• Home

 A couple of things to keep in mind:

-While Cassava flour is a great substitute, it's not the healthiest of choices, but if you're looking for a flour that absorbs flavor, this is the one.
+Cassava flour is an excellent texture match, though it doesn't provide as much protein or fiber as some other substitutes.
+But if you're looking for a flour that absorbs flavor, this is the one.
 Otto's Naturals Cassava Flour is made from 100% yuka root.

 Sunflower Seed Flour